 HIPAA was enacted in 1996 to establish national standards that all healthcare organizations must implement to protect the privacy and security of patients’ protected health information (PHI).
 PHI is any information that can be used to identify a patient such as names, addresses, phone numbers, and Social Security numbers, among many others.

-The HIPAA Rules evolved as a foundation for health care organizations to follow in order to protect patients’ PHI.
+The HIPAA Rules evolved as a foundation for healthcare organizations to follow to protect patients’ PHI.
 The Privacy Rule sets national standards for the privacy and accessibility of PHI.
 The Rule requires appropriate safeguards to ensure that PHI is kept private.
 It also creates guidelines for patients’ rights to access their medical records.
 Aetna neglected to properly implement appropriate privacy safeguards in this instance and breached their members’ sensitive information.

 According to California Attorney General Xavier Becerra, the privacy breach not only violates the HIPAA Rules, but also violates several California laws: the Unfair Competition Law, the Confidentiality of Medical Information Act, the Health and Safety Code, and the State Constitution.